atraxsrc/ctfs/VulnHub-Djinn3.md

 ```

 ### Exploit Djinja2 template
-Searching for Werkzeug exploits on the Internet led me to this interestin [post](https://pequalsnp-team.github.io/cheatsheet/flask-jinja2-ssti) that says:
+Searching for Werkzeug exploits on the Internet led me to this interesting [post](https://pequalsnp-team.github.io/cheatsheet/flask-jinja2-ssti) that says:

 “You can try to probe {{7*'7'}} to see if the target is vulnerable.
 It would result in 49 in Twig, 7777777 in Jinja2, and neither if no template language is in use”